joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-the-file-system/working-with-file-objects-in-air.md

     	}
     }

-The following code iterates through the user’s desktop directory, listing files and directories that are _not_ symbolic links:
+The following code iterates through the user's desktop directory, listing files and directories that are _not_ symbolic links:

     var desktopNodes:Array = File.desktopDirectory.getDirectoryListing();